 Both the woman and the knight turned towards him in unison and gave him nearly identical looks of pity the simpleton.
-That was fine at least he’d gotten their attention which was the point of his greeting.
+That was fine at least he’d gotten their attention off of each other and on to him which was the point of his greeting.

 With a muttered word and the glow of his eyes he sent both his sword and her dagger flying away from them.
 No need for anyone to get stab happy, especially while he was this close to them.

-Gaius woke to find Arthur facing an old woman who hadn’t been there before they fell asleep, a young man with a goofy grin standing between them but a little off to the side and out of arms reach, and everyone else shaking themselves as they attempted to fully wake themselves.
-One thing was for certain this was not a good thing.
+Gaius woke to find Arthur facing an old woman who hadn’t been there before they fell asleep, a young man with a goofy grin standing between them but a little off to the side and out of arm’s reach, and everyone else shaking themselves as they attempted to fully wake.
+One thing was for certain this was not to be a good morning.

 Seeing the two new people in their camp and the absence of Mary, Leon jumped up and grabbed his sword.
 Or at least he tried to, his weapon seemed to be stuck, quickly realizing it was no use trying to dislodge it he stepped up to the side of his prince prepared to defend their group in any way he was able.

 Morgana woke up faster than Gwen and knew instantly something was wrong.
 Grabbing her maid and friend by the hand she dragged her further away from the impending conflict towards the cover of the trees.
-They were without weapons if the blood began to fly she and Gwen would run into the woods so they wouldn’t distract Arthur and Leon with their presence in the fight.
+They were without weapons if a fight truly began she and Gwen would run into the woods so they wouldn’t distract Arthur and Leon with their presence.

 “Who are you?”